dehlen/blog/index.md

 # welcome

-My name is David and I work as an iOS developer.
-I build the [Secret Ingredient](https://dehlen.github.io/secretingredientapp/) app!
+Hi, I’m David, and I live in Landau, Germany.
+Thanks for visiting my site.
+I work as an iOS developer for a German drugstore chain called "dm" which is among Germany's most popular brands.
+We are currently building the [Mein dm App](https://apps.apple.com/de/app/mein-dm-deutschland/id1186271926).